collardeau/svelte-fluid-header/README.md

 ### `right`

-The `right` slot goes into the right side of the header (on large screens), usually a list of horizontal links.
+The `right` slot goes into the right side of the header (on larger screens), usually a list of horizontal links.

 ### `drawer`

-The `drawer` slot goes into the section below the header.
+The `drawer` slot goes into the section below the header (for larger screens).
 It is hidden and can be toggled, usually to reveal a vertical list of links.

 ### `right-collapsed` (optional)

-The `right-collapsed` slot replaces the `right` slot on smaller screen, usually for a button to open or close the drawer below.
-It is optional because you can leave it out and you get default hamburger and close buttons, which are customizable.
+The `right-collapsed` slot replaces the `right` slot on smaller screens, usually for a button to open or close the drawer below.
+It is optional as you can leave it out and you get default hamburger and close buttons, which are customizable.
+However you can replace the default and place whatever you want in the slot.

 ## Props

 ### `bp`

 The breakpoint at which the hamburger button and drawer are hidden.
-Values are `sm`, `md`, `lg`, `xl`.
+Values are `sm` (640px), `md`(768px), `lg`(1024px), `xl`(1200px).
 Default is `sm`.

 ### `duration`

 The duration of the drawer slider effect in milliseconds.
-The default is `200`.
+The default is `300`.

 ### `as`

 The HTML tag that wraps the component.
-Valid values are `header`, `section`, `div`.
+Possible values are `header`, `section`, `div`.
 The default is `div`.

 ## Custom Styling